Jan 8, 2013

 DUST-BATHING AREAS

-DIATOMACEOUS EARTH OR NOT
+ABOUT DIATOMACEOUS EARTH

 My baby Polish Crested chickens, enjoying a nice, mulch dust bath.

 Winter dust bath in the sand, under the coop.
-As long as the sand stays dry, it will remain loose and good for dust-bathing all year.
+As long as the sand stays dry it will remain loose and good for dust-bathing all year.

-Chickens that are free to range will select their own areas in which to dust-bathe.
-They will choose the driest, most dusty spot available.
+Winter dust bath in the sand, under the coop.
+As long as the sand stays dry it will remain loose and good for dust-bathing all yearChickens that are free to range will select their own areas in which to dust-bathe.
+Invariably, they will choose the driest, most dusty spot available.
 By far, mulch and sand are my flock's materials of choice.
 I long ago resigned myself to the fact that my chickens would scatter my mulch beds and dig up certain plants; that's their natural tendency and that's okay with me.

 Thank goodness for that third eyelid!